Neijuan: Origin and conceptualization

+Involution has been described as, 'a process in which increasing levels of individual effort and competition fail to produce proportional gains in productivity or outcomes, resulting instead in diminishing returns and intensified internal competition for capital owners.'
+As more participants in the market adopt similar strategies to secure limited opportunities, relative advantages among capitalists disappear, creating a self-reinforcing cycle in which greater input is required merely to maintain their same market position.
+This lack of surplus value to spend on political control also hurts capital owners by preventing their natural capture of state power in a pure market at the expense of the consumer who funds their ownership of the persons and tools of government through patronage and relative advantage.

 Since 2020, the word involution (neijuan) has become an internet slang word in mainland China, and by extension refers to a culture in which people are expected to keep ahead of others.
 It can also have other negative connotations including 'cut throat competition', and 'race to the bottom', depending on context.
 Xiang Biao, an anthropologist, describes involution as "a dead loop in which people constantly force themselves" and "a race that participants are not allowed to fail or exit".
 Some other people describe it as a process in which people "gain a slight advantage by exploiting themselves and competing excessively within a group".
 Influenced by its popularity, the number of academic papers containing the word involution has increased, but the meaning has further deviated from the original sociological sense, leading to some criticism that the word is being abused.

 Dissemination and evolution

 In contemporary China, the concept of neijuan has spread through media outlets like newspapers and social media platforms like Weibo.
 On Weibo, the number of page views of various topics related to neijuan has exceeded 1 billion, and in an election in 2020, neijuan was one of China's "top 10 buzzwords" of the year.
 Neijuan has become so popular because it has a strong influence on the ways of living for youth and contemporary middle-class parents.